-The low interest rates spurred the housing boom, which was evident as early as 20042.
-Indeed, the housing bubble ballooned in the next two years as prodigious credit flows were made available through the 'shadow banking'.
+The low interest rates spurred the housing boom, which was evident as early as 2004.
+Indeed, the housing bubble ballooned in the next two years as prodigious credit flows were made available through the "shadow banking".
 The overheating of the economy persisted until mid-2006, although it was the mildest in the entire post-WWII era.
-But in spite of the miniscule overheating, unit labour cost, which had oscillated around zero until late 2004, soared in the following two years, not so much because of heightened wage-inflation, but because of declining labour productivity, as the pace of job creation accelerated.
-As the economy grew faster than potential growth companies became confident of the sustainability of the recovery and hired labour as fast as in other recoveries.
-The Fed under Bernanke continued with the same sluggish pace in removing the accommodation bias and interest rates reached a plateau in mid-2006 at 5.25%, a level that was maintained until the credit crisis erupted in the summer of 2007.
+But in spite of the miniscule overheating, unit labour cost, which had oscillated around zero until late 2004, soared in the following two years, not so much because of heightened wage inflation, but because of declining labour productivity, as the pace of job creation accelerated.
+As the economy grew faster than potential growth, companies became confident about the sustainability of the recovery and hired labour as fast as in other recoveries.
+The Fed under Bernanke continued to remove the accommodation bias at the same sluggish pace and interest rates reached a plateau of 5.25% in mid-2006, a level that was maintained until the credit crisis erupted in the summer of 2007.
 By then the economy had cooled down and a negative output gap had emerged since late 2006.
 However, headline inflation surged as the prices of commodities, and in particular oil, industrial supplies and imported raw materials were soaring.
 The liquidity that had financed the previous two bubbles was now financing the commodities bubble, which only burst when all major economies fell off a cliff in mid-2008.